Skip to main content

 Single span filters

 By default, each returned trace includes at least one span that matches all filter conditions.
 Use single span filters to find traces where different spans match different conditions.
 This is helpful for finding errors in tagged traces where the error may not be on the root span.
+Wrap any filter expression with any_span() to mark it as a single span filter.
+This WHERE example returns traces with a “production” tag that encountered an error.

-any_span(tags includes "production") and
+any_span(tags INCLUDES "production") AND

 any_span(error IS NOT NULL)